woss/fork-flyimg/docs/url-options.md

 Most of these options are ImageMagick flags, many can get pretty advanced, use the [ImageMagick docs](http://www.imagemagick.org/script/command-line-options.php).
 We put a lot of defaults in place to prevent distortion, bad quality, weird cropping and unwanted paddings.

-The script **does a lot of sanitizing** of the parameters, so many options will not work or have to be carefullly escaped.
+The script **does a lot of sanitizing** of the parameters, so many options will not work or have to be carefully escaped.
 Priority is given to safety and eas of use.

 ## Basic geometry